 UNLcms is a web publishing (content management) system which provides content creators a greatly simplified way to create and maintain websites for their college, department, unit or student group.

-The UNL Web Framework is the foundation for UNL's website, and is primarily maintained by Internet and Interactive Media (a partnership of University Communication and Information Technology Services) in collaboration with the Web Developer Network.
+The UNL Web Framework is the foundation for UNL's website, and is primarily maintained by the Digital Experience Group (a partnership of University Communication and Information Technology Services) in collaboration with the Web Developer Network.

 A virtual private network (VPN) creates a secure connection to NU networks.
 You may be required to use a VPN in order to access certain computer systems for work or class.
 Once you connect through the VPN, you will be able to access your campus resources at Kearney, Lincoln, and Omaha remotely in the same manner as if your device was physically on campus.